aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

     aws_secret_access_key = YOUR_SECRET_ACCESS_KEY
     aws_session_token = YOUR_SESSION_TOKEN  # this token is generated if you are using an IAM Role to assume into the account
     ```
-3. Make sure you have the SageMaker domain ready with a user profile, if you don’t have a SageMaker Domain created yet.
-Follow the steps to create it: [Create SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html)
+3. Ensure you have a SageMaker domain with a user profile.
+If not, follow these steps to create one: [Create SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html).
-4. Once you have the domain created.
-Navigate to Domain, Click on your Domain, Click on User Profile, on the right-hand side pane copy the “Execution Role”.
+4. After creating the domain, navigate to Domain, click on your Domain, click on User Profile, and copy the “Execution Role” from the right-hand side pane.

 ![screenshot1](diagrams/domain_execution_role.png)

-4. Ensure that the above identified Execution role has the following SageMaker project IAM permissions:
+4. Make sure the Execution role has the following SageMaker project IAM permissions:
     ```
     {
     "Version": "2012-10-17",